JasonWong97/starter-hugo-academic/content/home/experience.md

         * Improved the performance and user experience of the Web Application through asynchronous programming and UI logic optimization, etc. Reduced waiting time by 70%.

-        * Integrated HDR conversion steps into the current architecture.
+        * Integrated HDR conversion steps into the current AWS architecture.

-        * Introduced AWS CloudFormation to orchestrate the setup of different AWS resources such as S3, DynamoDB, Lambda, Batch, EventBridge, SQS, etc.
+        * Utilized Terraform to orchestrate AWS services such as EC2, S3, DynamoDB, Lambda, Batch, SQS, etc. as the practice of infrastructure as code.

   - title: Software Engineer Intern
     company: Nokia